Hao-Zou-lab/Deep-scSTAR/README.md

 1. `case.out.csv` and `ctr.out.csv`: These files contain the reconstructed data.
 2. `UMAP.png`: This image presents a UMAP plot of the reconstructed data.
-3. `Loss.png`: This graph displays the average total loss function versus the number of training epoch.
+3. `Loss.png`: This graph displays the average total loss versus the number of training epoch.
 4. `trained_model.pth`: This is the trained model file, which stores the learned weights and biases of the neural network after training.